Difference between Solicitor and Attorney General of India

-|Solicitor General and Additional Solicitors General are only statutory, while the position of Attorney General for India is one that is guaranteed by Article 76 of the Indian Constitution.|
+|Solicitor General and Additional Solicitors General are only statutory positions.||The position of Attorney General for India is guaranteed by Article 76 of the Indian Constitution.|

-|The Appointments Committee of the Cabinet (ACC), who also makes a recommendation for the position.||The Attorney General of India supervises the Solicitor General.
+|The Appointments Committee of the Cabinet (ACC) formally appoints the Solicitor General and makes a recommendation for the position.||The Attorney General of India supervises the Solicitor General.
 The Law Officers (Conditions of Service) Rules, 1987 outline the responsibilities of the Solicitor General.|

 - Who Decides the Salary of the Attorney General of India?